juntylpro1/secure-enterprise/iam-ag-template-create.md

 Before you can delete an access group template version, you must remove all assignments for that version of the template.
 Delete a specific version by completing the following steps:

-1. List the access group templates in your enteprise account and note the `AccessGroupTemplateId` ID and version in the response for the tempalte version that you want to delete.
+1. List the access group templates in your enteprise account and note the `AccessGroupTemplateId` ID and version in the response for the template version that you want to delete.

    ```bash
     curl -X GET --location --header "Authorization: Bearer {iam_token}" --header "Accept: application/json" "{base_url}/v1/group_templates?account_id=accountID-123&limit=50&offset=0&verbose=true"